Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-To what extent can inventions covering software be patented?
-On February 19 2016 the Office of the Controller of Patents, Designs and Trademarks issued the Guidelines for Examination of Computer-Related Inventions, to be followed when deciding on applications relating to software inventions.
-The guidelines discuss various procedures to be adopted by the Patent Office while examining such applications and the jurisprudence that has evolved in this field.
-Although the new guidelines suggest that the claim should be denied if the invention’s only contribution relates to a computer program, they do not rule out the grant of a patent for a software-related invention.
+The 2016 guidelines discussed various procedures which were to be adopted by the Patent Office, while examining applications and jurisprudence that evolved in this field.
+Although the new guidelines state that the claim should be denied if the invention’s only contribution relates to a computer program, the granting of a patent for a software-related invention is not ruled out.
 However, the guidelines emphasise that “a computer program per se” is not patentable unless it is in combination with hardware, which must be more than a general-purpose machine.

-Section 3(k) states that “a mathematical or business method or a computer programme per se or algorithms” cannot be patented.
-Accordingly, a computer program per se is not patentable in India.
+Section 3(k) states that “a mathematical or business method or a computer programme per se or algorithms” are not patentable.

-In this context, the previous Guidelines for Examination of Computer-Related Inventions (issued in August 2015) adopted a much broader interpretation of Section 3(k), considering the subject matter of a novel computer program with a known hardware, which goes beyond the normal interaction with such hardware and affects a change in the functionality or performance of the existing hardware to be patentable.
+In this context, the 2015 guidelines adopted a much broader interpretation of Section 3(k), considering the subject matter of a novel computer program with known hardware, which goes beyond the normal interaction with such hardware and affects a change in the functionality or performance of the existing hardware to be patentable.

-However, after much debate the 2015 guidelines have been narrowed and the current guidelines (issued in February 2016) provide that if the contribution lies in the field of computer programming, it must be connected to novel hardware.
+However, after much debate, the 2015 guidelines were narrowed and the 2016 guidelines stated that if the contribution lies in the field of computer programming it must be connected to novel hardware.
 If the contribution lies solely in a computer program, it is not patentable.

-To what extent can inventions covering business methods be patented?
 According to Section 3(k) of the Patents Act 1970, business methods are not patentable.
 Further, the Manual of Patent Office Practice and Procedure in India provides that business methods claimed in any form are not patentable subject matter.
-Moreover, it emphasises that this exclusion applies to all business methods; therefore, even if business methods are claimed along with some technical features such as the Internet, networks, satellites and telecommunications, they do not qualify as patentable subject matter and fall under the purview of Section 3(k).
+Moreover, it emphasises that this exclusion applies to all business methods; therefore, even if business methods are claimed along with some technical features such as the Internet, networks, satellites and telecommunications, they do not qualify as patentable subject matter and may fall under the purview of Section 3(k).